sendgrid/sendgrid-nodejs/TROUBLESHOOTING.md

 In the first case SENDGRID_API_KEY is in reference to the name of the environment variable, while the second case references the actual SendGrid API Key.

-If you're using Kubernetes Secrets and passing the API Keys to the Environment using it, You may find that there is a `\n` charachter in the environment variable.
+If you're using Kubernetes Secrets and passing the API Keys to the Environment using it, You may find that there is a `\n` character in the environment variable.
 You can use the trim function to remove it like this:

 ```
 process.env.SENDGRID_API_KEY.trim();